Attending a Successful Interview

 - Before the interview, they may meet employees or be shown round the building.
 Use this time to talk naturally, it will help them stay calm, but remember this can be a part of the interview process.
 Be friendly and relaxed but focused

-- Each job has its own requirements, but employers often want good people skills: can your child work well in a team?
+- Each job has its own requirements, but employers often want good people skills: can your son or daughter work well in a team?

 - IT skills (MS Office, email and internet) are often required, as are being able to work under pressure and to deadlines, and knowing when to take the initiative